kanchi12P/scrapie_/README.md

 # How to run locally?

 The code files can be made to run locally on the system.
-One needs to download the .zip file of our codes from the github repo: https://github.com/InquisitiveMe15/Pathology-Lab-Management-System/ After extracting the files, one can navigate to the proper folders through the terminal.
+One needs to download the .zip file of our codes from the github repo.After extracting the files, one can navigate to the proper folders through the terminal.

 * Create a virtual environment locally using `python -m venv name` and actiavte it using `name/Scripts/activate`